matu3ba/chepa/README.md

 - [x] perf bench: cmds to invoke hyperfine with other contestors
 - [x] utf8: std.unicode interpret as unicode literals
 - [x] test data
+- [ ] unicode test data
 - [ ] capture output of stdout: wait for testing IPC+output capture to be less annoying (https://github.com/ziglang/zig/pull/11138 and follow-up PRs)
 - [ ] unicode test data
+- [ ] parallelize running in multiple processes
-- [ ] other cli option to validate paths as utf8 with zigstr
+- [ ] other cli option to validate paths as utf8 with zigstr (complex)
 - [ ] simd?
 - [ ] utf16
 - [ ] perf: refactor error case once #489 lands or dont refactor once #84 is implemented